I’m going to get right to it today.

 The result is a price that, given the costs identified, will provide your desired profit margin.

 If you’re serious about getting paid what you’re worth, I’m offering the working spreadsheet with all the formulas for free as well.
-Just hit reply to book a discovery call with me, and let’s get your pricing working for you!
+Just contact Patty to book a discovery call, and let’s get your pricing working for you!